 My family enjoys fresh salmon burgers with a roasted vegetable and quinoa cooked in homemade chicken broth.
 Homemade salmon burgers can also be served on a bun just like a traditional mooing burger, or on top of crisp greens and vegetables for a hearty salad.

-- 1 lb fresh skinless and deboned salmon, cut into chunks
+- 1 lb salmon skinless and deboned, cut into chunks

-- 2 medium-size slices of sandwich bread (any bread will do)
+- 2 slices sandwich bread any bread will do

 - 1 TB mayonnaise

 - 1 TB fresh herbs chopped, I like to use parsley and/or dill